Today’s Heardle answer revealed - see if you can guess the song today

-Today’s Heardle answer has been revealed and the answer of today’s (March 20) mystery song is courtesy of a huge hip-hop group that had a huge following back in the 90s, with the song released in 1994.
+Today’s Heardle answer has been revealed and the answer of today’s (March 21) mystery song is courtesy of an American glam metal band formed in 1983, in Mechanicsburg, Pennsylvania.

-In 2012, they became the third rap group to be inducted into the Rock and Roll Hall of Fame with one of the members sadly passing away that same year, causing the band to break up.
+Despite their early success, the band lacked longevity and broke up in 1991.
+OK Magazine said that their break up was because ‘The substance abuse was taking a toll on all of them’.
 That’s all for the clues!

 Advertisement